bilalshafim/WebBots-API/README.md

 This project is built with ASP.NET Core 6.

-To deploy this service on GCP Container Registry
+To post this service on GCP Container Registry

 docker build -t gcr.io/<project-name>/<service-name> .